Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 Following the reception of an FCN=All-1 fragment (the last fragment of a datagram) and if the RCS is correct, the device SHALL transmit the ACK with the "RCS is correct" indicator bit set.
-If the SCHC gateway receives this ACK, the current fragmentation session has succeeded and its context can be cleared.
+If the SCHC gateway receives this ACK, the current fragmentation datagram has succeeded and its context can be cleared.

 If the retransmission timer elapses and the SCHC gateway has not received the SCHC ACK it retransmits the last fragment with the payload (not an SCHC ACK REQ